aakash4895/ESP32-USB-GPIO-PY/README.md

 A Python library for controlling ESP32 GPIO pins via USB serial communication.
 This library provides a simple and intuitive interface to interact with ESP32 GPIO pins remotely through USB connection.

+**Note**: This library requires compatible ESP32 firmware to be flashed on your ESP32 device.
+The corresponding ESP-IDF firmware code is available at: https://github.com/aakash4895/ESP32-USB-GPIO-ESPIDF

 ## Features

 - **GPIO Pin Control**: Configure, set, reset, and toggle GPIO pins